My business card says I'm a content designer + intelligent stranger.

 The part of all this that’s neither craft nor skill is, I think, having a brain operating system — or perhaps preserving the part of the brain’s operation — that sees + hears the world in peculiar ways.
 Over time, most of us become aware that this capacity may be a liability before it's turned into an asset.

 Fun fact #1: About 20 years ago, I devised an interactive experience — I call it Cubing, for reasons that have to do with helping people think in three dimensions.
 Cubing streamlines, or at least concentrates, my intelligent stranger work.

 I’ve led Cubing intensives with sole proprietors, small business partners, management teams, marketing units, + project, operations, design + event teams.

 Fun fact #2: I think I laugh with clients more in a couple of days of Cubing, than just about any other time.
 Effective + Fun = Excellent.

-So, wrapping up: As an intelligent stranger, I listen to what clients say + watch what they do.
-I ask questions + noodle on what I see and hear until I recognize patterns that — I’m told — aren’t always obvious to everybody.
-From there, I do what I can to help them frame solutions + opportunities going forward.
+So, wrapping it up: As an intelligent stranger, I listen to what clients say + watch what they do.
+I ask questions + noodle on what I see and hear until I recognize patterns that — I’m told — aren’t always obvious.
+From there, I lead a Cubing intensive — sometimes that's where we begin — to help them frame solutions + opportunities going forward.

 In most cases, that’s where the engagement ends.
-There’s a good chance we’ll be friends for life, but in most instances, I don’t sign on as a consultant because that’s not what intelligent strangers usually do + because uncovering the need for a general consultant is more or less the opposite of what Cubing accomplishes.
-You may realize you need an HR consultant, or a IT consultant, but probably not someone like me.
-Unless, of course, you need a content designer — in which case I may be just who you're looking for.
+There’s a very good chance we’ll be friends going forward, but in most instances, I don’t sign on as a consultant because that’s not what intelligent strangers usually do (+ because uncovering the need for a general consultant is more or less the opposite of what Cubing accomplishes).
+Clients may realize the need an HR consultant, or an IT consultant, or a relocation consultant … but probably not someone like me.
+Unless, of course, they need a content designer — in which case I may be just who they're looking for.
 Or not…I hate to make assumptions.